 Not only does the Education Institute provide an exceptional learning experience, but our staff analyzes how students learn science, and our goal is to share this knowledge with other educators, making a national impact.
 VAEI will serve as a launching pad for future programs that address some or all of the following needs:

 Cohorts reflect the ethnic and socioeconomic diversity of Grand Rapids.
-Not only does this address the widely acknowledged under-representation of American ethnic minorities in science and technology, but also the finding that economic diversity in a class narrows the achievement gap among high and low socioeconomic students.
+This program is open to all applicants regardless of race, gender, ethnic or national origin or religion.
+Individuals from demographic groups that are underrepresented in science and technology are especially encouraged to apply.
 We seek to understand how children of all backgrounds learn science so we can better teach and inspire all children.